alfworld/alfworld/README.md

   author={Mohit Shridhar and Xingdi Yuan and
           Marc-Alexandre C\^ot\'e and Yonatan Bisk and
-          Adam Trischler and Matthew Hausknecht}, booktitle = {Proceedings of the International Conference on Learning Representations}, year = {2021}, url = {https://arxiv.org/abs/2010.03768}
+          Adam Trischler and Matthew Hausknecht}, booktitle = {Proceedings of the International Conference on Learning Representations (ICLR)}, year = {2021}, url = {https://arxiv.org/abs/2010.03768}
 }